 - your right to wages or compensation that you were already entitled to receive, including overtime pay or disputed minimum wage benefits.

-Additionally, you can only waive your rights to file an age discrimination claim under the Age Discrimination in Employment Act (ADEA) if you do so knowingly and voluntarily.
+You can only waive your rights to file an age discrimination claim under the Age Discrimination in Employment Act (ADEA) if you do so knowingly and voluntarily.
 Under the Older Workers Benefit Protection Act (OWBPA), in order to be a knowing and voluntary waiver, the following requirements must be met:

 - the waiver is in clear and unambiguous language and specifically refers to your rights under the ADEA,